j1tfyi/ccp/README.md

 **All Rights Reserved**
 - Demonstration purposes only
 - Unauthorized reproduction or distribution prohibited
-- No license granted without explicit permission
+- No licenses granted without explicit permission

 ## 📚 Documentation & Resources